geoff-m/worker-pool/README.md

 You can provide your own thread for use by the pool.
 To do so, provide a callable that takes the pool's `std::function<void()>` callback and returns a `std::thread` that executes it.
-When you don't provide a thread factory, the pool just uses the std::thread constructor for this purpose.
 ```c++
 #include <pthread.h>
 #include <cstdio>